 – May 1935 issue of the magazine Manohar

-Leader of Hindu Mahasabha !!
+The leader of Hindu Mahasabha !!

 Savarkar moved to Mumbai and was elected president of the Hindu Mahasabha in 1937, and would serve until 1943.
 When the Congress launched the ‘Quit India’ movement in 1942, Savarkar criticized it and asked Hindus to stay active in the war effort and not disobey the government, he urged the Hindus to enlist in the armed forces to learn the “arts of war”.
 Hindu Mahasabha activists protested Gandhi’s initiative to hold talks with Jinnah in 1944, which Savarkar denounced as “Appeasement”.
 He assailed the British proposals for transfer of power, attacking both the Congress and the British for making concessions to Muslim separatists.
 Soon after Independence, Dr. Shyama Prasad Mookerjee resigned as Vice-President of the Hindu Mahasabha dissociating himself from its “Akhand Hindustan’ plank, which implied undoing partition.